-Heather Roberge is a designer and educator based in Los Angeles.
+Heather Roberge is an architect and educator based in Los Angeles.
 She is the founder and principal of design practice Murmur and Professor at UCLA Architecture and Urban Design.

 Roberge’s research and professional work investigate the spatial, structural and atmospheric potential that digital technologies have on the theory and practice of building.
 Her teaching emphasizes innovative approaches to material, computation, and manufacturing to expand the formal vocabulary and spatial implications of building envelopes and assemblies.